GithubYXN/Linux/README.md

+# The code in Linux.

-# Write down my ideas.
+Write my ideas and codes in this index.